toniebox-reverse-engineering/hackiebox_cfw/README.md

 [ESP8266SAM](https://github.com/toniebox-reverse-engineering/ESP8266SAM)
 ### Build
 Open hackiebox_cfw.ino with energia and build the cfw.
 Remember the path where the hackiebox.ino.bin is saved.
 Usally you find it at `C:\Users\<User>\AppData\Local\Temp\arduino_build_XXXXXX`.
-## Installation
-### Preface
-It is recommended to have a second copy of the cfw to be able to load the working image and update a broken cfw image over your backup cfw.
-### Copy to sd
-First of all you need to create "/revvox/web" on your sd card (subdir revvox should be already there if you have successfully installed the sd bootloader) and copy over the content of the /web/ directory of this repository.
-The same applies to the "/revvox/audio" directory for WAV-playback during the battery test.
-In addition you have to copy your cfw image to your selected slot(s) on the sd card. (ex. "/revvox/boot/pre-img1.bin")
-### First boot
-Reinsert the sd card and run the cfw once.
-Then shutdown the box again (put the box onto the front where the speaker/tonie logo is and press both ears for 10s).
-Then remove the sd card again and add your wifi credentials to the created "/revvox/hackiebox.config.json" config file.
-## Firmware updates
-To update the firmware ota you can just use the hackiebox website und the box' ip address.
-(Expert->File Upload).
-## Additional information for developers
-Keep in mind that connecting the RX Pin of the box to a serial interface blocks the big ear.
-For reading the log messages it is enough to have the TX Pin only connected (beside GND).
-In general there is something wrong with the firmware.
-If you start to refactor the firmware or make bigger changes, it may crash on startup.
-The reason is currently unknown.
-Could be a linker problem or some kind of overflow.